February 8, 2020

 - Increases retention rates – Employee turnover is a very expensive affair.
 Proper onboarding helps maximize your employee lifetime value.
 If done right, employee retention increases by a whopping 82%!

-- Improves sync with company culture – Companies that invest in employee onboarding notice that new employees assimilate into the corporate culture with much greater ease.
+- Improves sync with company culture – Companies that invest in new employee onboarding notice that recruits assimilate into the corporate culture with much greater ease.
 And they end up feeling more connected to their team and committed to the success of the enterprise.

 And ultimately, all of this would equate to a heftier bottom-line for your company.